mlhakimz/EmbeddedSystemDesign/README.md

 ## Week 11 - Communication with other devices

-Examples include Serial Communication between Arduino (USART)
+Example include Serial Communication between Arduino and the computer through Serial Monitor

 ## Week 12 - Serial Communication